openhab/org.openhab.binding.zwave/doc/vda/satellitevi_0_0.md

 ### Group 1: Button channel 1

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 1 supports 5 nodes.

 ### Group 2: Button channel 2

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Button channel 3

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Button channel 4

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Button channel 5

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 5 supports 5 nodes.

 ### Group 6: Button channel 6

-Control up to 5 devices with this button.
-The kind of device controlled depends on the Button configuration.
+<p&gtControl up to 5 devices with this button.
+The kind of device controlled depends on the Button configuration.</p&gt

 Association group 6 supports 5 nodes.